 - Can you keep your existing hot water heater tank as part of the new system?
 It might be possible to incorporate it as a booster for a solar hot water system.
 However, doing this may mean you may not be eligible for STCs, because they only apply to completely new installations.

 For both solar and heat pump hot water systems, the final cost can vary as it depends on the cost of the system, installation, rebates and the price of STCs at the time of purchase.

-- Solar power hot water systems range in price from about $2000 to $7000 (not including installation).
+- Solar power hot water systems range in price from about $3000 to $7000 fully installed.

-- Heat pump hot water systems range in price from about $2500 to $4000 (not including installation).
+- Heat pump hot water systems range in price from about $2500 to $4000 fully installed.